 Moody's will rate the Bonds.
+If available, the Board will be provided with that rating at the meeting.

 Piper Sandler & Co. is the underwriter or placement agent (depending on whether the Bonds are offered in a public or private sale) for the Bonds.